Principal's Message – Theodore Primary School

 The staff at Theodore Primary School are committed professionals who work together to explicitly teach English and Mathematical skills which support students to be literate and numerate members of society.
-The junior school students (P-2) engage within investigation based learning where students are given opportunities to extend their knowledge in areas that are then of interest to them.
+Students in preschool and kindergarten engage with investigation based learning, where students are given opportunities to extend their knowledge in areas that are of interest to them.
 Each student spends time as a focus child, photographer and reporter which enables them to demonstrate and articulate their learning.
-In the senior school (3-6) our students participate in an inquiry or project-based learning approach.
+Our students in years 1 to 6 participate in an inquiry or project-based learning approach.
 Student learning is based on the investigation of questions, scenarios or problems.
 We encourage students to inquire, think, question, plan, create and reflect in order to make meaning of their learning.
-We have specialist teachers delivering Science and PE curriculum and provide a wide range of opportunities that meet the needs of our students including a Life Skills program, junior and senior Masterchef, Gardening Club, EALD support, school library, cross class buddies, ICAS competitions, West African Drumming, Instrumental Music Program (band) and Aussie Sports Leaders.
+We have specialist teachers delivering Science and PE curriculum and provide a wide range of opportunities that meet the needs of our students including Minilit (phonological/phonemic awareness skills), EALD support, school library, Gardening Club, Cooking club, cross class buddies, ICAS competitions, West African Drumming club, Instrumental Music Program (ukulele band), Choir and KultureBreak dance.

 We believe in strong community connections and enjoy offering after hours events which strengthen relationships and give students the opportunity to participate in learning alongside parents, carers and friends.
 Theodore Primary School works hard to build strong relationships between the students, staff, parents and the community.
 Children are respected and encouraged to develop their potential in all areas through a forward-thinking approach to education.
 Our policies and programs are developed to provide a safe, caring and inclusive environment where all our students achieve their best and know they are successful.